Last update: December 5th, 2023 at 07:30 am

 15 Things to do with Kids in Whistler – Summer

-1. Whistler Peak 2 Peak Gondola Experience
+1. Whistler Peak 2 Peak Gondola

 Do you have a toddler who loves to keep on the move, or a kid that is just dying to know what it feels like to ride on one of the world’s longest gondolas?
 Take a trip on the Peak to Peak Gondola (consistently rated as the #1 attraction in all of Whistler).

 2. Whistler Zip Lining and Treetop Treks

 ZipTrek Whistler offers the exhilarating experience of flying through the air through the treetops and over a canyon.
-Several different tour options are offered for kids 6 years and up, although to ride the Sasquatch (the longest zipline in all of Canada and the U.S.A.) riders must be at least 10 years old.)
+Several different tour options are offered for kids 6 years and up.
+(To ride their longest line, “The Sasquatch”, riders must be at least 10 years old.)

 While it took my kids a little while to get the hang of clipping on and off the ropes on the kids treetop adventure course, once they got the hang of it, they absolutely loved working their way along ladder bridges, swings and mini zip lines.

-3. Enjoy a Day at the Lake
+3. Enjoy a Day at a Lake

 Lakeside Park – Alta Lake